givasile/effector/docs/docs/01_feature_effect_tutorial.md

 title: Feature Effect Methods
 ---

-???+ question "Why we care about feature effect plots?"
+???+ question "Why do we care about feature effect plots?"

      Because they are (probably) the simplest way to globally interpret a black-box model.